 How Freetrade ranks

-Freetrade's most meaningful differentiator is offering both a commission-free Stocks & Shares ISA and a SIPP pension account.
-Holding both in one place - with no annual wrapper fee on the ISA and pension contributions receiving automatic basic-rate tax relief in the SIPP - is a genuinely useful combination for UK long-term investors.
-Most commission-free brokers offer an ISA or the other; few offer both without a platform fee.
+Freetrade's most meaningful differentiator is providing both a commission-free Stocks & Shares ISA and a Self-Invested Personal Pension (SIPP) in the same app.
+Holding both in one place, with no annual wrapper fee on the ISA, and pension contributions receiving automatic basic-rate tax relief in the SIPP, is a genuinely useful combination for UK long-term investors.
+Most commission-free brokers offer one or the other.
+Freetrade offers both, and that distinction alone determines whether it belongs in someone's shortlist.

 Freetrade is mobile-first, deliberately.
-The app is clean and uncluttered by design, not by accident - the interface strips away the complexity that competitors offer and presents a simple buy/sell flow with clear fee disclosure.
-For an investor who wants to put £200 a month into a diversified portfolio of ETFs and leave it alone, this is a feature rather than a limitation.
+The app is clean and uncluttered by design, the interface strips away the complexity that competitors offer and presents a simple buy/sell flow with clear fee disclosure at every step.
+For an investor who wants to put £200 a month into a diversified portfolio of ETFs and largely leave it alone, this is a feature rather than a limitation.
+Complexity is not always a virtue; Freetrade's simplicity makes it one of the most accessible starting points for new investors.

-Freetrade is authorised and regulated by the FCA.
-Client assets are held in a segregated nominee account, separate from Freetrade's own balance sheet, and covered by the FSCS up to £85,000 per eligible claimant.
-There are no reported fund safety incidents.
-The FCA authorisation was granted in 2016 and has not been subject to public disciplinary action.
+Freetrade is authorised and regulated by the FCA (FRN 677382).
+Client assets sit in a segregated nominee account, separate from Freetrade's own balance sheet, and covered by the FSCS up to £85,000 per eligible claimant.
+As a subsidiary of IG Group (LSE: IGG), the parent company is publicly listed and subject to independent auditing.
+There are no reported fund safety incidents in Freetrade's operating history.

-No desktop application - Freetrade is mobile only, which will frustrate investors who prefer to manage their portfolios from a laptop.
-Research tools are minimal: no integrated stock screener, analyst reports, or earnings calendar.
-The stock universe, while broad, is narrower than DEGIRO or Interactive Brokers for international exposure.
-Customer support, while responsive for Plus users, can be slow for free-tier clients.
+No desktop application, Freetrade is mobile only, which frustrates investors who prefer portfolio management from a laptop.
+Research tools are minimal: no integrated stock screener, earnings calendar, or third-party analyst reports.
+The stock universe, while broad, is narrower than DEGIRO or Interactive Brokers for less common international exposures.
+Customer support can be slow for free-tier clients, Freetrade remains UK-only, and following the IG Group acquisition no international expansion has been announced.

-Freetrade is the best choice for UK investors who want a no-cost ISA combined with a SIPP in a simple mobile interface.
-If you also want to research individual stocks in depth, you'll need a separate research tool.
-If desktop access matters, Trading 212 is more flexible.
-For pure simplicity and tax-wrapper breadth, Freetrade stands alone among commission-free brokers.
+Freetrade is the best choice for UK investors who want a commission-free ISA combined with a SIPP in a simple, clean mobile interface.
+The Plus subscription unlocks the SIPP at a cost that the tax relief benefit typically more than covers.
+For investors who want desktop access or broader international coverage, Trading 212 or DEGIRO are more complete.
+For pure simplicity, tax-wrapper breadth, and mobile-first design, Freetrade stands alone among commission-free UK brokers.

-Researching your options?
-Browse our full list of the best stock brokers to compare scores, fees, and regulation side by side.
+Researching your options? to compare scores, spreads, and regulation side by side.

 Verified regulation is a key factor in identifying a reliable choice for stock traders.